 - Unique Widgets

-There are definitely more content widgets available in CrocoBlock.
+There are more content widgets available in CrocoBlock.
 Also, they have more profound stylization settings.
 That stands to reason because in CrocoBlock you don’t have direct access to CSS right from Elementor, and you still need to have the full ability to style the widgets according to your needs.

 The most vivid widgets included in CrocoBlock are: